//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 //004

 NAESE is built to be welcoming, inclusive, and respectful for every attendee, exhibitor, performer, staffer, and volunteer.
-That isn't a marketing line.
-It's a working condition for the rooms we wanted to build.
+It's an obvious working condition for any community event.

 Code of Conduct